dsc-courses/practice.dsc10.com/problems/wi21-final/q23-percentile.md

 **Answer: ** 71

 To find the largest we will take (100/7) * 5 which yields 71.43.
-We will round down since the 72th percentile belongs to the sixth element in thed data set.
+We will round down since the 72th percentile belongs to the sixth element in the data set.
 For more information look at the solution above.

 # END SOLUTION